aru-g2004/Nutria/README.md

 Built with Flutter for seamless cross-platform use, Nutria prioritizes a user-friendly experience and reliable performance.
 Additional features include Google sign-in via Firebase, easy access to your favorite meals and recipes, and a commitment to making a positive impact on your well-being.
 You are what you eat so make it count!

+Developed by Arushi Gupta and Designed by Anika Gupta :)